AlgoLab/shark_experiments/README.md

 * [genel_samples](#genel_samples): experiments with different sample sizes and clustering the gene by length (simulated data)
 * [asquant](#asquant): experiments on alternative splicing events quantification (real data)

+An exploratory analysis about the relationship between the kmers uniqueness and the accuracy of shark is available [here](#uniqueness-analysis).

 ### Setup

 To facilitate the replicability of our experiments, we provide a conda environment (`environment.yml`).
 To activate it, clone the repo, move to it, and run: